claudia-pacheco/walkies-client/README.md

 ### Backend

 We built a CRUD API to let users (owners) create a profile for their dogs and Borrowers to message Owners about a specific dog to walk.
-Throughtout the project we didn't seed data, we opted to test it through Postman/Insomnia.
+Throughout the project we didn't seed data, we opted to test it through Postman/Insomnia.

 <img width="426" alt="Screenshot 2022-06-13 at 13 54 51" src="https://user-images.githubusercontent.com/94257616/173358447-9e6ca2b4-0899-4e08-8255-b35a9a50ce68.png">